dheidelberger/kisi-report-generator/README.md

 This app is live at [kisireportgenerator.com](https://www.kisireportgenerator.com).
 If all you want to do is use the tool, you should go there.
 If you want to fork or develop it, you've come to the right place!

+Kisi Report Generator requires a Kisi login.
+You can watch a demo of the app in action [https://www.youtube.com/watch?v=1D6xUD5ngRI](here).

 ## Getting Started

 This project requires [NodeJS](https://www.nodejs.org/) and NPM.
 It is built with the [Vue.js](https://www.vuejs.org/) web framework.